Charlie Mitchell (chef): Culinary approach

-Mitchell emphasizes a collaborative and supportive kitchen culture, contrasting it with the high-pressure environments he experienced earlier in his career.
-A chef who has worked with Mitchell for several years, Max Guillaume, has stated that working under Chef Mitchell involves frequent collaboration.
+Mitchell has described his approach to kitchen leadership as prioritizing collaboration and support of young cooks, in contrast with the culture of kitchen brigades that he had worked in.
+A chef who has worked with Mitchell for several years, Max Guillaume, has stated that working under Mitchell involves frequent collaboration.
 Chef Kent provided guidance for Mitchell at the beginning of his career as executive chef by pushing him to "stick to the craft, and the rest will fall in line."